xp44mm/Notebook/Compilers/Finite Automata.md

 If carefully implemented, Algorithm 3.22 can be quite efficient .
 As the ideas involved are useful in a number of similar algorithms involving search of graphs, we shall look at this implementation in additional detail.
 The data structures we need are:

 1. Two stacks, each of which holds a set of NFA states.
 One of these stacks, `oldStates`, holds the "current" set of states, i.e., the value of S on the right side of line (4) in Fig. 3.37.
 The second, `newStates`, holds the "next" set of states S on the left side of line (4).
-Unseen is a step where, as we go around the loop of lines ( 3 ) through (6), newStates is transferred to oldStates.
+Unseen is a step where, as we go around the loop of lines ( 3 ) through (6), `newStates` is transferred to `oldStates`.

 2. A boolean array `alreadyOn`, indexed by the NFA states, to indicate which states are in `newStates`.
 While the array and stack hold the same information, it is much faster to interrogate `alreadyOn[s]` than to search for state s on the stack `newStates`.
 It is for this efficiency that we maintain both representations.

 3. A two-dimensional array move[s, a] holding the transition table of the NFA.
 The entries in this table, which are sets of states, are represented by linked lists.

-To implement line (1) of Fig. 3.37, we need to set each entry in array alreadyOn to FALSE, then for each state s in ε-closure(s_0), push s onto oldStates and set alreadyOn[ s] to TRUE.
-This operation on state s, and the implementation of line (4) as well, are facilitated by a function we shall call addState(s).
-This function pushes state s onto newStates, sets alreadyOn[ s ] to TRUE, and calls itself recursively on the states in move[s, ε] in order to further the computation of ε-closure(s).
-However, to avoid duplicating work, we must be careful never to call addState on a state that is already on the stack newStates.
+To implement line (1) of Fig. 3.37, we need to set each entry in array `alreadyOn` to FALSE, then for each state s in ε-closure(s~0~), push s onto `oldStates` and set `alreadyOn[s]` to TRUE.
+This operation on state s, and the implementation of line (4) as well, are facilitated by a function we shall call `addState(s)`.
+This function pushes state s onto `newStates`, sets `alreadyOn[s]` to TRUE, and calls itself recursively on the states in `move[s, ε]` in order to further the computation of ε-closure(s).
+However, to avoid duplicating work, we must be careful never to call `addState` on a state that is already on the stack `newStates`.
 Figure 3.38 sketches this function.

 ```
  9) addState(s) {